 Communicate with Hardware Using Connected IO

-You can use Connected IO to communicate with the IO peripherals on the hardware.
+You can use Connected IO to communicate with the IO peripherals on the hardware during simulation.

 Simulation with Connected IO is an intermediate step in the Model-Based Design workflow that bridges the gap between simulation and code generation by enabling Simulink® to communicate with the hardware before deploying the model on the hardware.
-Connected IO enables you to modify your model design and monitor the effect of the modified design using peripheral data from the hardware in a near real-time environment.
+Connected IO enables you to modify your model design and monitor the effect of the modified design using the peripheral data from the hardware in a near real-time environment.
 You are not required to deploy the model on the hardware to monitor the effect of the modified design, which accelerates the simulation process.
-This interaction between Simulink (software) and Arduino® (hardware) is possible only when you enable Connected IO.

 These sections explain:

-The Connected IO described here applies to the Simulink Support Package for Arduino Hardware on these Arduino boards and blocks:
+The Connected IO described here applies to the C2000™ Microcontroller Blockset on these TI’s C2000 boards and blocks:

-Source blocks: Without Connected IO, these source blocks output zero during Normal mode simulation.
-With Connected IO, these blocks read data from the peripherals of the hardware.
+Source blocks: Without Connected IO, these source blocks output zero during simulation.
+With Connected IO, these blocks read data from the peripherals of the hardware during simulation.

-Sink blocks: Without Connected IO, these sink blocks do not have any role during Normal mode simulation.
-With Connected IO, these blocks write data to the peripherals of the hardware.
+Sink blocks: Without Connected IO, these sink blocks do not have any role during simulation.
+With Connected IO, these blocks write data to the peripherals of the hardware during simulation.

 How Connected IO Works